TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-perf-high-io-utilization.md

             "id": "event_prior_to_high_io",
             "order": 30,
             "controlType": "dropdown",
-            "displayLabel": "To the best of your knowledge, which event took place prior to observing the high IO.", "watermarkText": "Choose an option",
+            "displayLabel": "To the best of your knowledge, which event took place prior to observing the high IO?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {